- Home

 9. Peperonata

-Another rustic Italian dish, peperonata is incredibly simple, yet the flavours are unexpectedly complex.
-Essentially just sliced peppers that are slowly stewed with tomatoes, garlic, and basil until tender and bursting with flavour.
-There’s something about peppers that just conjures up images of warm, sunny days.
+If you love peppers, you might enjoy making this next dish.
+Another rustic Italian creation, peperonata is incredibly simple, yet the flavours are unexpectedly complex.
+Essentially, the dish is just sliced peppers that are slowly stewed with tomatoes, garlic, and basil until they’re tender and bursting with flavour.

-Plus, peperonata is wonderfully versatile.
+Peperonata is wonderfully versatile.
 You can serve it with meat, with a frittata, topped with a fried egg, padded out with potatoes and chickpeas, or stirred into spaghetti to make a gorgeously juicy sauce.
 You can even add it to sandwiches as a kind of relish!
 The trick is to cook it slowly, so the peppers release all their juices, and the tomatoes simmer until thick.

-Once it’s cooked, you can add a sharp twist with a dash of red wine vinegar, and like many Mediterranean recipes, it tastes even better the next day.
+Once cooked, you can add a sharp twist with a dash of red wine vinegar, and like many Mediterranean recipes, it tastes even better the next day.
 Why not double the amount, and keep a jar ready to add to sandwiches, or to enjoy as a healthy side dish?

 10. Bruschetta